Game Preview: Solar Bears at Growlers

 LISTEN: OSB Radio via Mixlr and TuneIn

-OLSON STILL RIDING POINT STREAK: Forward Trevor Olson enters tonight's game on an eight-game point streak, in which the rookie has tallied seven goals and five assists.
-He is two games away from matching Erik Bradford's record for the longest point streak by a Solar Bears rookie, set during a 10-game stretch from March 6-26, 2016.
+INGRAM TO START AGAIN: Goaltender Connor Ingram will get his second consecutive start in as many nights since being reassigned to the Solar Bears.
+The second-year netminder turned in a 37-save effort for Orlando in his debut with the Solar Bears on Friday night.

-LEBLANC RETURNS TO ACTION: After missing the previous nine games, Chris LeBlanc made his return to the lineup for the Solar Bears last Saturday against Florida.
-LeBlanc recorded five shots on goal, matching his previous season-high output.
-The forward scored two goals - including the game-winner - in Orlando's 6-5 overtime victory against the Growlers on Nov.
-24.
+FOGET PICKING UP PACE: Over the last four weeks, Mathieu Foget has found his scoring touch to establish a hold on the team points lead.
+Over his last 10 games, the rookie forward has tallied 11 points (4g-7a), including the lone goal for Orlando in Friday's game against Newfoundland.

-NEXT GAMES: The Solar Bears continue their series with the Growlers at Mile One Centre on Saturday, March 9 at 5:30 p.m.
+NEXT GAMES: The Solar Bears conclude their series with the Newfoundland Growlers at Mile One Centre tomorrow afternoon at 2:30 p.m.
 EST. The Solar Bears return home on Wednesday, March 13 at 7 p.m. for a Wine Down Wednesday against the Florida Everblades, featuring $5 wine specials throughout the game.
-CLICK HERE to purchase tickets for this game.

 2019-20 Season Ticket Memberships on Sale Now: